 1/2 teaspoon ground nutmeg

 1/2 cup chilled unsalted butter, cut into 1/4-inch pieces*

 1/2 cup chopped dates

-In a large bowl, sift together flour, sugar, baking powder, salt, baking soda, and nutmeg.
-With a pastry blender or two knives, cut butter into flour mixture until particles are the size of small peas; stir in dates.
+In a large chilled bowl, sift together flour, sugar, baking powder, salt, baking soda, and nutmeg.
+With a pastry blender or two knives, cut the chilled butter into flour mixture until particles are the size of small peas; stir in dates.
 Add the chilled egg and chilled buttermilk; stir just until mixed.
 When making scones, work the dough quickly and do not over mix.

 Remove from oven and serve warm.

 Courtesy of Debbie Anderson of Victorian House Scones LLC.

 Freezing baked scones: When the scones are cool, wrap airtight and hold at room temperature for up to one day or freeze to store longer.
 To reheat, unwrap scones (thaw wrapped, if frozen) and place onto a baking sheet.
 Bake in a 350 degrees oven 8 to 10 minutes or until warm.